fstark/blog/content/blog/plotty/plotty.md

 ### Storing the prompt

 As there is no way to ask MidJourney for a single image, there are always 4 variations created.
 The user can specify which variation he is interested in, and is encoded in the format "PROMPT/VARIATION" (to have a single variable sent from the PB-700 and keep the binary decoding simple).
-Nothing that a quick ``sed`` can't fix:
+Small tip: using "0" as a variation will render the full image.
+Anyway, nothing that a quick ``sed`` can't fix:

 ```sh
 VARIATION=`echo $PROMPT | sed -e 's/.*\/\([^\/\]*\)/\1/g'`